Hardeep-vt/S2H4/README.md

 ## Brand Story

-H2S4 represents the future of wellness through innovative smokeless inhaler technology.
+S2H4 represents the future of wellness through innovative smokeless inhaler technology.
 Our products deliver pure, natural oil flavors that refresh your senses and uplift your spirit, promoting a healthier lifestyle without harmful substances.

-## Contact
+## Images

-- **Email**: hello@h2s4.com
-- **Phone**: +1 (555) 123-4567
-- **Location**: San Francisco, CA
+For instructions on adding your product photos and logo, see [IMAGE_GUIDE.md](IMAGE_GUIDE.md)

 ---